 J Sainsbury was the first major British supermarket to open a bank, commencing trading on 19th February 1997.
 A full banking licence was granted by The Bank of England in January 1997.
 The bank has been owned by J Sainsbury plc since 31st January 2014 and was previously a joint venture between J Sainsbury plc and LBG (Lloyds Banking Group plc).
-The Bank’s headquarters are located at Haston House, South Gyle, Edinburgh with the Bank’s operations being run from various locations around the UK.
+The Bank’s office is located at Lochside Avenue, Edinburgh with the Bank’s operations being run from various locations around the UK.

 The Bank's strategy is centred on providing the core Sainsbury's shopper with a compelling reason to buy financial service products from us.
 In return we reward Sainsbury's shoppers with preferential financial offers and reward our customers with shopper benefits.
 The Bank has access to around 24 million weekly Sainsbury's transactions.
 Sainsbury's Bank is going through a period of rapid growth and has over 1.6 million active customers.